GPS/GNSS for Robotic and Autonomous Devices

 For outdoor robots, high accuracy positioning with GNSS makes a lot of sense, especially for accurate waypoint navigation.
 For efficient GNSS integration the ROS Navigation Stack provides a series of convenient functions for localization, path planning and robot action.

 Within the navigation stack the open-source ROSaic driver can be used for plug-and-play GNSS configuration and positioning.
-The ROSaic is a C++ driver for ROS Melodic and Noetic, enabling quick integration of any Septentrio GPS/GNSS receiver for reliable high accuracy positioning and/or orientation for your robot.
+The ROSaic is a C++ driver for ROS1 (Melodic and Noetic) and ROS2 (Foxy, Galactic, Rolling and Humble), enabling quick integration of any Septentrio GPS/GNSS receiver for reliable high accuracy positioning and/or orientation for your robot.

 - Processes GNSS receiver data and publishes standardized ROS navigation messages